Saturday, October 9, 2010

 Two Chevres

-Minuet Goats Milk Cheese from Andante Dairy in Petaluma, California
+Minuet Goats Milk Cheese from Andante Dairy in Petaluma, California(great served with creme fresh)

 A former biochemist and dairy scientist, Soyoung Scanlan is the cheesemaker.